 Different choices of $\ket{\Psi}_{\Lambda}$ would give us different UV completions for the bulk quantum gravity theory, and the dictionary is not complete before we specify this information\footnote{Unless there are some other reasons for there to be a unique choice of $\ket{\Psi}_{\Lambda}$\cite{McNamara:2020uza}, so we can leave this choice implicit.}.
 See Fig.~\ref{adscftandsandwich} for an illustration of these two dictionaries.
-We will argue below that this is related to a solution of the factorization puzzle.
-If we view the CFT as providing a self-consistent UV completion of AdS quantum gravity, then we probably shall not sum over all possible geometries for a consistent UV completion, and the question of which geometries should be included in the gravitational path integral is inherently answered by the structure of the CFT.\\
+We will argue below that this gives an exact factorization mechanism once the CFT-specific topological boundary is fixed, with the semi-classical factorization puzzle recast as a question about the bulk quantum measure.
+If we view the CFT as providing a self-consistent UV completion of AdS quantum gravity, the question is not whether one should sum over ``all'' geometries in an unrestricted sense, but which quantum measure, contour, and projection data define the non-perturbative bulk theory associated with a given CFT; this question is inherently answered by the structure of the CFT.\\